chcwww/CSIE_project/README.md

-# A Chinese-based Long Text Extractive Summarization System Based on the BERT Model.
+# A Chinese-Based Long Text Extractive Summarization System Based on the BERT Model

 ## About
-This is our graduate project in the CSIE department, focusing on leveraging BERT to summarize social workers' records, with the aim of enhancing their work efficiency.
+This is a graduate project in CSIE at NTPU, led by two students majoring in STAT.
+Our focus is on leveraging BERT to summarize social workers' records, with the aim of enhancing their work efficiency.

 ## Abstract
 The rapid development of AI significantly impacts our lives, and natural language processing (NLP) stands out as a rapidly evolving technique.
 However in the realm of Chinese-based NLP, the developments differ significantly from English NLP.